I joined my first international “women” event at the Techstars APAC Summit 2018 – Day 0 “Women in Community” and to be honest, I went in skeptical.

 The conversation was about battling the perceptions that you had of yourself.
 That even if we’re living in “a man’s world”, this can very much still be our world if we have the confidence to stay true to what we want, no matter what others say, and learn how to “play the game” and do it well.

 It was a great discussion on self-awareness and recognizing the current state of our mindset as a community of women.
 I loved the example that Monthida, one of the speakers, gave about her girlfriend’s brother getting an interview and right after the interview thought, “I should ask for a higher salary.”
 Monthida and her girlfriend were shocked!
 As women, we don’t even think about these things.
 We think “Oh I’m asking for a job from them.
 I should be happy with what they give me.”
 But this guy had the confidence to not only get the job but to get a raise along with it!
-“Why can’t we have the confidence to do the same?” was a great conversation starter that had me learn about perspectives from women in Pakistan, Sri Lanka, India, and many other countries in the Asia Pacific that I thought weren’t so different from women in my culture.
+“Why can’t we have the confidence to do the same?” was a great conversation starter that had me learn about perspectives from women in Pakistan, Sri Lanka, India, and many other countries in the Asia Pacific that made me think how shared our worries were despite our differing cultures.
 And these impressions of ourselves should be something that’s changed if we want to progress as a society.

 Suffice to say, I was heavily impressed by the event and the conversations that happened in it.
 I hope to join more open and honest conversations like these in the future and be able to facilitate this conversation between different schools of thought on the topic.
 Thanks for giving me such a great experience, ladies!